 The quality of one’s speaking voice is really important as even professional singers only use their singing voices for 20-25% each day, the rest of voice use tends to be speech.
 Inefficient speaking patterns create the muscle memory for inefficient singing patterns.
 If in doubt book to see a speech therapist at a specialist voice clinic.

-Below are some things to watch out for and be aware of and tips on efficiency and hydration:
+Below are some things to watch out for and to be aware of with tips on efficiency and hydration:

 - Raising the voice, loud talking, shouting, yelling